build your business.

-Recipes for Success is a free food business accelerator for existing and aspiring food entrepreneurs.
+Recipes for Success is a free food business accelerator for existing and aspiring food entrepreneurs who have a food product or beverage they want to sell.
 Over the course of 10 weeks, you will have the opportunity to learn about establishing and running your food business.
-Join us on Monday evenings from 5:30 - 7:30, starting September 13 through November 15.
+Join us on Monday evenings from 5:30 - 7:30, starting September 13, 2021 through November 15, 2021.

 The first half of the program will focus on business basics.
 Topics will include: